raushangrdimt6049/BHU-Demo-Website-For-Registration-of-Student-for-Different-Courses./README.md

 For returning users.
 1. Login Form: The user enters their Roll Number and Password.
 2. API Call: The credentials are sent to the /login endpoint on the server.
-3. Backend Logic (server.js): The server reads students.xlsx, finds the student by rollNumber, and checks if the password matches.
+3. Backend Logic (server.js): The server queries the `students` table, finds the user by their email address, and uses `bcrypt` to securely compare the provided password with the stored hash.
 4. Session Creation: If successful, the server sends the student's complete data back to the browser.
 The browser stores this data in sessionStorage to "remember" that the user is logged in and redirects to home.html.
 5. Security on Home Page: The home.html page has multiple security checks: o	Immediate Check: An inline script in the <head> of home.html checks for sessionStorage data.
 If it's missing, it redirects to login.html before the page even loads.